Clermont-Ferrand

-One of the oldest French cities, it has been known by Greeks as the capital of the Arvernie Tribe before developing under the Gallo-Roman era under the name of Augustonemetum in the 1st century BC.
+One of the oldest French cities, it was known by Greeks as the capital of the Arvernie tribe before developing in the Gallo-Roman era under the name of Augustonemetum in the 1st century BC.
 The forum of the Roman city was located on the top of the Clermont mound, on the site of the present cathedral.
 During the decline of the Western Roman Empire it was subjected to repeated looting by the peoples who invaded Gaul, including Vandals, Alans, Visigoths and Franks.
-It was later raided by Vikings during the weakening of the Carolingian Empire in the Early Middle Ages.
+It was later raided by Vikings in the ninth and tenth century AD as the Carolingian Empire weakened in the early Middle Ages.
 Growing in importance under the Capetian dynasty, in 1095 it hosted the Council of Clermont, where Pope Urban II called the First Crusade.
-In 1551, Clermont became a royal town, and further made in 1610, inseparable property of the Crown.
+In 1551, Clermont became a royal town, and was declared an inseparable property of the Crown in 1610.